Uber hires Google search veteran Singhal for senior engineering post

-SAN FRANCISCO (Reuters) - Ride-hailing company Uber Technologies Inc [UBER.UL] has hired the man behind Google search to work closely with Chief Executive Travis Kalanick and help grow the company's self-driving car program.
+SAN FRANCISCO, Jan 20 (Reuters) - Ride-hailing company Uber Technologies Inc. has hired the man behind Google search to work closely with Chief Executive Travis Kalanick and help grow the company's self-driving car program.

-Amit Singhal announced on his personal blog on Friday that he will join Uber after 15 years at Alphabet Inc (GOOGL.O), where he led Google's search division.
-Singhal will take the post of senior vice president of engineering, an Uber spokesman said, a role which oversees the company's marketplace and mapping efforts - the core of Uber's business.
-He will also act as an adviser to both Kalanick and Anthony Levandowski, who heads Uber's self-driving program.
+Amit Singhal announced on his personal blog on Friday that he will join Uber after 15 years at Alphabet Inc., where he led Google's search division.
+Singhal will take the post of senior vice president of engineering, and will act as an adviser to both Kalanick and Anthony Levandowski, who heads the Uber's self-driving efforts.

 In his blog post, Singhal said he was excited for the engineering challenges Uber is tackling, and called the company "a geek's candy store."